What your boss would like to know about project network diagrams

 Critical Path Method

-Next, determine the start and end time for each task.
+Next, determine the start and end times for each task.
 All of the tasks immediately after “Start” will begin at minute 0.
 The tasks that follow will begin when their latest predecessor ends.
 For example, notice that “layer lasagna” begins at minute 27 because boiling and draining noodles takes longer than making red sauce and mixing cheese.

 You now have a projected end time for making lasagna.
 Assuming that you can do three things at once, or that you invited some friends, it will take you 84 minutes.
 The critical path is the noodles.
 If preparing the noodles starts late or takes too long, you will run behind schedule.
 On the other hand, you have 18 minutes of flex time on the red sauce and 22 minutes of flex time on the cheese mixture.

-Bon appétit!
-I mean, happy diagramming!
+Bon appétit and happy diagramming!

-Lucidchart
+About Lucidchart

 Lucidchart, a cloud-based intelligent diagramming application, is a core component of Lucid Software's Visual Collaboration Suite.
 This intuitive, cloud-based solution empowers teams to collaborate in real-time to build flowcharts, mockups, UML diagrams, customer journey maps, and more.
 Lucidchart propels teams forward to build the future faster.
 Lucid is proud to serve top businesses around the world, including customers such as Google, GE, and NBC Universal, and 99% of the Fortune 500.
 Lucid partners with industry leaders, including Google, Atlassian, and Microsoft.
 Since its founding, Lucid has received numerous awards for its products, business, and workplace culture.
 For more information, visit lucidchart.com.